About the degree programme

 • R programming

-You will continue to study core areas of psychology, developing an understanding of topics such as:
+You will continue to study core areas of psychology, developing an understanding of topics in:

 • cognitive psychology